tranqnhan/PianoBalls/README.md

-# PianoBalls
+# Piano Balls
-I made brainrot.
+I was looking at Verlet Integration and particle simulation but I decided to make brainrot instead.